Structured-Emersion-Theory/Structured-Emersion-Theory/docs/Laws_of_Structure.md

-Structured Emersion Theory

-The Laws of Structure
+# The Laws of Structure

 Law 1 – Existence as Emergence
 Nothing exists independently.
 All observable phenomena emerge from the interaction of structure.